Keeping global research vibrant and safe

 2. A list of named research organizations (NROs) with which affiliation will not be permitted for research in sensitive research areas.
 Subsidiaries to NROs are to be included.

 If a research proposal involves a sensitive research area, all researchers named in that proposal are required to provide an attestation stating they have no affiliation with a named research organization.
-Attestations will be completed by individual researchers using the Attestation for Research Aiming to Advance Sensitive Technology Research Areas form.
+Attestations are to be completed by individual researchers using the Attestation for Research Aiming to Advance Sensitive Technology Research Areas form.

 Affiliation with a named research organization will render researchers ineligible for funding in sensitive research areas.
 This will be an eligibility requirement and one tool to assess national security concerns; however, projects may still be denied funding if there is deemed to be a national security risk (e.g. partners not on the list but deemed to be high risk).